rbabaci1/Anywhere-Fitness/README.md

 Those who are looking for fitness can either be fitness experts, or those just wanting to lose a couple pounds.

 ## Used Technologies:
-JavaScript, React, Redux, Html/Css, Sass, Figma, Material UI, Styled Components.
+JavaScript, React, Redux, axios, Formik, Html/Css, Sass, Figma, Material UI, Styled Components.

 Roles----